mfem/web/src/partial-assembly.md

 The relative costs of the setup and apply phases are different depending on the physics being expressed and the representation of **D**.

-## Partial Assembly for Discontinuous Galerkin methods

-A complementary partial assembly decomposition is used for Discontinuous Galerkin methods to handle face terms, where a similar sequence of operators is applied on the faces to compute the numerical fluxes.
-However, since elements are decoupled, the element restriction **G** is the identity, and a face restriction **G<sub>F</sub>** is used instead to compute the numerical fluxes and couple elements together.
-This face restriction **G<sub>F</sub>** goes from element degrees of freedom to face degrees of freedom.
-Then a **B<sub>F</sub>** operator can be applied on the faces.
-And an analogous **D<sub>F</sub>** operator is then applied at the face quadrature points.
-Currently, we support partial assembly only for  Gauss-Lobatto and Bernstein basis with Integrators that don't require derivatives on the faces.

 ### Parallel Decomposition

 After the application of each of the first three transition operators, **P**,